Is it better to get a prebuilt gaming PC or build your own? Is a pre-built PC worth it? Should I build my gaming rig and assemble PCs myself?

 These are just a handful of questions that gamers new to PC gaming wonder about before they start gaming.
 Sometimes without the right answers, they go ahead with either buying a pre-built PC or assembling their gaming PC.

 More often than not, they do not enjoy their gaming experience.
-This article is here to help you decide whether you should buy your gaming PC or build it yourself.
+This article is here to help you decide whether you should buy your gaming PC or build it yourself and to find more about this one and what suits you better.

 Why Should You Buy Your Gaming Pc?